 The second reason is that the closer the iPhone’s lens is to the subject, the shallower the depth of field will be.
 Depth of field refers to how much of the image appears in sharp focus from front to back.

-A shallow depth of field means that only a small portion of the scene will be in focus, while the rest appears blurred.
+A shallow depth of field means that only a small portion of the scene will be in focus.
+This can result in beautiful blurred backgrounds in your iPhone photos.

 So when shooting close-up images it’s essential that you get the right part of your subject in sharp focus.